nitro2k01/little-things-gb/windesync-validate/README.md

 ![Star Trek 25th Anniversary, emulated incorrectly](images/startrek-emufail.png) ![Star Trek 25th Anniversary, emulated correctly](images/startrek-emupass.png)

-However, *Star Trek 25th Anniversary,* the game that prompted adding support for the glitch in emulators, and making this test ROM, did not find this solution.
+However, the authors of *Star Trek 25th Anniversary,* the game that prompted adding support for the glitch in emulators, and making this test ROM, did not find this solution.
 This game instead elected to modify its graphics to shift some of the graphics by 1 pixel to compensate for the glitch, and live with the fact that there was a black line at the left side of the screen.

 ## Test ROM principle of operation
 ![BGB VRAM viewer showing the raw graphics](images/Screenshot_20221207_120735.png)